 Douglas: Yeah that’s it.
 It’s really a nice workspace.
 Want to go over to the barn first, or you want to go [see the marsh] first?

 Jenn: Let’s go down [to the marsh].

-Douglas: [There’s] the main entrance to the trail – there’s a parking space down there, then there’s a little kiosk. ….
+Douglas: [There’s] the main entrance to the trail – there’s a parking space down there, and a little kiosk.
 I want to improve our signage because we have our office sign there, which I don’t particularly love.
 The problem is I think we’ve maxed out our sign allowance for this lot with the town of Mount Desert.

 Douglas: Yeah there’s a very specific square footage allowed, which we’re happy to stick by.
 But that sign is just too big.
 I’d like to see it redone so the sign could include that there’s a preserve here, so you know to turn in.
 I don’t think people really [know] about that, unless they discovered it some other way.

 Jenn: Well I certainly hadn’t.